 Walking randomly in any old town is always an enjoyable experience.
-I walked in the old town of Tangier almost on a daily basis while I was living there.
-It’s clean and there is no harassment from sellers as in other Moroccan old cities.
+I walked in the medina of Tangier almost on a daily basis while I was living there.
+It’s clean and there is practically no harassment from sellers as in other Moroccan cities, like Marrakesh.
 It’s located right on one side of the Grand Socco and about 3 km from the train station.
-It’s also the place where most of the hostels and Riads I cover in this guide are located.
+It’s also the place where most of the hostels and riads are located.

 Sour Al Maâgazine, also known as “Faro Square“, has been for a long time the meeting place of friends and especially lovers in Tangier.
 Some very beautiful romantic songs have been dedicated to this popular avenue of Tangier.

 In the summer, this avenue is always full of people enjoying a breathtaking view of the port and the bay of Tangier.
 People also come to enjoy the constant light breeze coming from the Mediterranean sea.
 It is located on Pasteur Avenue and it’s only a 7 minutes walk to get to the Grand Socco and the entrance of the Old Kasbah.

 Gran Cafe de Paris is one of the oldest cafes in Tangier and is part of Tangier’s bohemian history.
 The cafe opened in 1927 and was a place of inspiration for many known artists and writers like Jack Kerouac, William Burrough, Paul Bowles and Tennessee Williams – just to name a few – to gather here, have a coffee, smoke a cigarette and discuss life and literature.

 Part of the movie The Bourne Ultimatum was filmed in and around Tangier and this cafe has also a moment of fame in the movie.